Things to do in Hull

 A place to shop

 Hull has two large shopping centres in the city (St Stephen’s and Prospect), as well as the huge North Point Shopping Centre, around 20 minutes away in Kingswood.
 The £20 million extension of Princes Quay, built on stilts over Prince’s Dock, will include 24 new stores and a waterfront dining hub.
+New homes in Hull are well within reach of the city’s impressive retail offering.

 The cobbled streets of The Old Town include Whitefriargate which is lined by high street stores.
 Walk a little further towards the river and you’ll find the impressive Hepworth Arcade, and its collection of independents including Myton Gallery, Fanthorpes Hifi and Dinsdales Joke shop.